-In the 1980s, college student Samantha Hughes takes a strange babysitting job that coincides with a full lunar eclipse.
-She slowly realizes her clients harbor a terrifying secret; they plan to use her in a satanic ritual.
+In 1983, financially struggling college student Samantha Hughes takes a strange babysitting job that coincides with a full lunar eclipse.
+She slowly realizes her clients harbor a terrifying secret, putting her life in mortal danger.

 9 of 17 people found this review helpful.

 Was this review helpful to you?